Lung cancer: Epidemiology

-Lung cancer risk is dramatically influenced by environmental exposure, namely cigarette smoking, as well as occupational risks in mining, shipbuilding, petroleum refining, and occupations that involve asbestos exposure.
-85–90% of lung cancer cases are in people who have smoked cigarettes, and 15% of smokers develop lung cancer.
-People who have a long history of smoking have the highest risk of developing lung cancer, with the risk increasing with duration of smoking.
-The incidence in men rose until the mid-1980s, and has declined since then.
-In women, the incidence rose until the late 1990s, and has since been stable.
-Non-smokers' risk of developing lung cancer is also influenced by tobacco smoking; secondhand smoke (i.e. being around tobacco smoke) increases risk of developing lung cancer around 30%, with risk correlated to duration of exposure.
+Lung cancer risk is influenced by environmental exposure, namely cigarette smoking, as well as occupational risks in mining, shipbuilding, petroleum refining, and occupations that involve asbestos exposure.
+People who have smoked cigarettes account for 85–90% of lung cancer cases, and 15% of smokers develop lung cancer.
+Non-smokers' risk of developing lung cancer is also influenced by tobacco smoking; secondhand smoke (that is, being around tobacco smoke) increases risk of developing lung cancer around 30%, with risk correlated to duration of exposure.
+As the global incidence of lung cancer decreases in parallel with declining smoking rates in developed countries, the incidence of lung cancer in individuals who have never smoked is stable or increasing.